GobblesGobbles

 Source: Bastille Post

-The Five Bets That Will Define the Space Industry by 2026
+The Five Bets That Will Define the Space Industry in 2026

 Reusable rockets were supposed to be the hard part.
 SpaceX proved they weren't — and now the commercial space industry is treating that solved problem as a foundation, not a finish line.
-According to an emerging industry analysis, five technological bets are converging that could make the next 24 months more consequential for off-world infrastructure than the previous decade combined.
+Five technological trends are converging that could make the next year more consequential for off-world infrastructure than the previous decade combined.

 The throughline across all five trends is cost.
-When reaching orbit drops from tens of thousands of dollars per kilogram to hundreds, the list of things worth doing in space expands dramatically.
+When reaching orbit gets dramatically cheaper, the list of things worth doing in space expands fast.
 The question for the next few years isn't whether these markets will exist — it's which companies will survive long enough to own them.

 Source: Cyclops Space Tech